hoangduytran/blender-manual/manual/advanced/extensions/getting_started.rst

    :permissions:
       Add-ons can list which resources they require.
 The available options are *files*, *network*, *clipboard*, *camera*, *microphone*.
-      Each permission should be followed by an explanation (short single-sentence with no end punctuation).
+      Each permission should be followed by an explanation (short single-sentence, up to 64 characters, with no end punctuation).

 Optional values for "build":